 Depression, Low Self Esteem, Anger

 “Studies show that DLPA can be an effective part of an overall program to beat the blues, increase mental alertness, improve focus and concentration and thus may be a useful supplement for individuals with attention deficit disorders.
 Its pain and mood-elevating effects make DLPA useful for PMS and chronic pain conditions like fibromyalgia and osteoarthritis.”

 “SAMe is made in the body from a reaction between methionine, which is an essential amino acid, and adenosine triphosphate, a molecule that carries energy.

 SAMe has been used to treat psychiatric illnesses, infertility, liver problems, premenstrual disorders, and musculoskeletal conditions.

-SAMe has been widely studied for osteoarthritis and depression.
+SAMe is widely studied for the treatment of osteoarthritis and depression.
 There is evidence that SAMe may help reduce the pain of osteoarthritis.

 Some evidence is available for the use of SAMe for depression, fibromyalgia, and bile flow problems during pregnancy.
 SAMe has also been studied for its potential anti-inflammatory and pain-relieving effects.”

 “DHEA (dehydroepiandrosterone) is a hormone produced by your body’s adrenal glands.
 These are glands just above your kidneys.

 DHEA supplements can be made from wild yam or soy.

 Scientists don’t know everything DHEA does.
 But they do know that it functions as a precursor to male and female sex hormones, including testosterone and estrogen.
 Precursors are substances that are converted by the body into a hormone.